 Fundamentals in Place

 Significant natural gas reserves – Substantial new reserves of natural gas have been discovered in Argentina, Bolivia, Brazil and Peru.
-With the discovery of these new gas reserves, the proven, probable and possible reserves in the region were estimated in June 1999 to total over [2,800 Bcm], which is equivalent to over 50 years of reserve life based on 1999 consumption levels in these markets.
+With the discovery of these new gas reserves, the proven, probable and possible reserves in the region were estimated in June 1999 to total approximately 3.8 Bcm, which is equivalent to over 50 years of reserve life based on 1999 consumption levels in these markets.

 Untapped and growing natural gas demand in Brazil – Brazil is critically short of energy to support the growth expected in its economy and is 95% dependent on volatile and unpredictable hydroelectricity for its requirements.
-Demand for natural gas in Brazil is set to grow rapidly from current levels of demand at 12.6 MMcmd to over 70 MMcmd in 2005.
+[Demand for natural gas in Brazil is set to grow rapidly from current levels of demand at 12.6 MMcmd to over 70 MMcmd in 2005.]

-Gas transportation infrastructure largely in place – With the completion of BBPL and the expected construction of either the TGM or Cruz del Sur pipelines, the basic transportation infrastructure required to deliver natural gas to major markets in the region will, essentially, be in place.
-This infrastructure will require continuous expansion to meet the anticipated growth in the region’s gas markets.
+Gas transportation infrastructure largely in place – With the completion of BBPL and the expected construction of either the TGM or Cruz del Sur pipelines, the basic transportation infrastructure required to deliver natural gas to major markets in the region essentially will be in place, but his infrastructure will require substantial expansion to meet the anticipated growth in the region’s gas markets.

-Access to capital – Following the widespread privatization of assets throughout the energy value chain, a majority of the Southern Region’s energy sector is now under private sector control.
-This has greatly improved the creditworthiness of the sector in the region and its ability to finance new energy infrastructure development projects.
+Access to capital – Following the widespread privatization of assets throughout the energy value chain, a majority of the Southern Region’s energy sector is now under private sector control, greatly improving the creditworthiness of the sector and its ability to finance new energy infrastructure development projects.

-Integrated, Market-Driven Nature of SoCal’s Asset Portfolio
+Integrated, Market-Driven Nature of ESA’s Asset Portfolio

 Vertical and horizontal integration around key assets required to facilitate efficient gas monetization strategies - The efficient monetization of natural gas reserves in the Southern Region depends crucially on the ability to contract demand and obtain access to the key markets in Southern and Southeastern Brazil.
-Access to gas transmission from the major gas reserve basins in Bolivia and Argentina, combined with influence over Brazilian gas and power demand (i.e., gas and electric customers), is particularly essential.
+Access to gas transmission from the major gas reserve basins in Bolivia and Argentina, combined with influence over Brazilian gas and power demand (i.e., gas and electric customers) is particularly essential.

-Leading gas and power position in the Southern Region – SoCal is uniquely positioned to benefit from the development of a strategic integrated gas and power network in the Southern Region.
-Assets which SoCal controls or owns interests in, transport, distribute or consume more than 60% of the natural gas consumed in the Southern Region.
+Leading, cross-commodity gas and power position in the Southern Region – ESA is uniquely positioned to benefit from the development of a strategic integrated gas and power network in the Southern Region.
+Assets which ESA controls or owns interests in, transport, distribute or consume more than 60% of the natural gas consumed in the Southern Region.
+These assets provide a platform for significant participation in Brazil’s Emergency Generation Program and other power opportunities.

 Significant Influence over Natural Gas Demand

-Access to a significant pool of potential demand for natural gas –SoCal’s downstream assets in Brazil have access to over approximately 60% of the projected demand for natural gas through 2005:
+Influence over a significant pool of potential demand for natural gas - ESA’s downstream assets in Brazil have influence over approximately [ ] MMcmd of the projected demand for natural gas through 2005:

-CEG/CEG-Rio: Exclusive and effectively closed-access natural gas LDCs with demand in 1999 of 3.5 MMcmd which is projected to grow to 19.1 MMcmd in 2005;
+CEG/CEG-Rio: Exclusive and effectively closed-access natural gas LDCs.
+Demand in 1999 of 3.5 MMcmd is projected to grow to 19.1 MMcmd in 2005;

-Gaspart: Exclusive and closed-access natural gas LDCs at early stage of development and located in high growth rate areas.
+Gaspart: Exclusive and closed-access natural gas LDCs at early stages of development and located in high growth rate areas.
 Demand in 1999 of 3.5 MMcmd is projected to grow to 25.1 MMcmd in 2005;

-Elektro: Elektro expects to enter into long-term contracts with affiliates for approximately [1,000] MW of generation capacity.
-SoCal expects to enter into commercial relationships and swaps with other Brazilian distribution companies to effectively expand its affiliated transactions to cover approximately [2,000] MW of generation capacity.[This corresponds to a potential demand of up to 10.0 MMcmd];
+Elektro: Elektro expects to enter into long-term contracts with affiliates for approximately 1,000 MW of generation capacity.
+ESA expects to enter into commercial relationships and swaps with other Brazilian distribution companies to effectively expand its affiliated transactions to cover approximately 2,000 MW of generation capacity.
+This corresponds to a potential maximum demand of up to 10.0 MMcmd;